 Avocado Hummus is a healthy and delicious snack!
 It's the perfect party appetizer served with veggies or whole wheat pita.
 Vegan & Gluten-Free

 - 15 oz. can chickpeas, rinsed and dried

 - 1 Tablespoon tahini

 - 1.5 Tablespoons olive oil, plus more if desired

 - 2 Tablespoons lemon juice, plus more to taste

 - 1 large clove garlic

 - 2 teaspoons hot sauce, plus more to taste

-- Rinse and dry the chickpeas.
+Rinse and dry the chickpeas.
 For extra smooth hummus, peel the skins off the chickpeas and discard (optional).
 In the bowl of a food processor, combine the chickpeas, tahini, 1.5 Tablespoons of olive oil, lemon juice and garlic.
-Pulse until smooth (about 2 minutes).
+Pulse until smooth, scraping down the sides of the bowl as needed (about 2 minutes).